Travelling while pregnant can be one of the most rewarding experiences of your life.

 I swear by VIVAIA Aria 5 or Skechers Go Walk trainers.

-Both offer cushioned soles, arch support, and adjustable fits – plus they’re easy to slip on at airport security.
+Both offer cushioned soles, arch support, and adjustable fits, plus they’re easy to slip off – great for airport security.

 If you’re heading somewhere warm, consider sandals with adjustable straps or ergonomic soles, like Birkenstocks Arizona instead of rigid flip-flops.